ericdequ/contechnews/data/blog/advanced_materials/biomimicry_in_building_materials_learning_from_nature.md

 images: ['https://www.contechnews.com/articleimage/advanced_materials/biomimicry_in_building_materials_learning_from_nature.webp']
 ---

-# Biomimicry in Building Materials: Learning from Nature's Designs
+# Biomimicry in Building Materials: Learning from Natures Designs

 Biomimicry, as a field of study and innovation, unites biology and technology, strolling the vistas where these domains intersect.
 It proposes the notion that nature, an excellent, time-tested engineer itself, holds the key to some of our most complex problems.
 Within the construction industry, it births materials that mirror the genius supplied by millions of years of natural evolution.